 Graduating from college can also help you unlock cheaper rates.
 In Oregon, for example, you can get up to a 23 percent discount for having a college degree.

 If you’ve ever applied for a lease or a loan, you know that various institutions look to that score to gauge your financial trustworthiness.
 Insurance companies are no different.
+Check out the diagram below, drawn from millions of unique Insurify customer quotes, comparing how much drivers pay for car insurance by credit score category.

-For example, in California, minimum liability car insurance must include $15,000 bodily injury liability per person, $30,000 bodily injury liability per accident, and $5,000 property damage liability per accident.
-In Alabama, these minimums are much higher.
-They must include $25,000 bodily injury liability per person, $50,000 bodily injury liability per accident, and $25,000 property damage liability per accident.
 And, in stark contrast to most of the country, you have New Hampshire—a state in which car insurance is not mandatory.
-However, state law requires you to pay for any injury or property damage arising from use of your vehicle, so most people will want to get car insurance anyway.
+However, state law requires you to pay for any injury or property damage arising from the use of your vehicle, so most people will want to get car insurance anyway.

 Car insurance is often most expensive for first-time buyers or those with a long lapse in their coverage history.
 Providers consider drivers without any coverage history to be “high risk” because they know very little about you.
-Without a history, they have no information about whether you make timely payments or how many claims you make, so they prepare for the worst, and charge you for it.
+Without a history, they have no information about whether you make timely payments or how many insurance claims you make, so they prepare for the worst, and charge you for it.

-Once you have been insured for six months or more, you are considered lower risk and can become eligible for continuous coverage and loyalty discounts.
+Once you have been insured for six months or more, you are considered a lower risk and can become eligible for continuous coverage and loyalty discounts.

 “New” in this case does not mean you’ve never had car insurance before—it means you are new to a specific car insurance company.
 As a way to get customers in the door, many providers use cheaper rates to attract drivers shopping for new policies.
 Doing this kind of comparative research every six months could end up saving you hundreds of dollars per year.

 Depreciation is the loss in value of a car as it ages.
-The older the car, the less it’s worth.
+The older the vehicle, the less it’s worth.
 However, this relationship isn’t linear.
 The moment a car leaves the dealership lot, its value depreciates significantly.
 And after its first year off the lot, the value of brand new cars drops 40 percent, on average.

-That being said, you should not pay the same insurance rate every year for a car that has less value than when you agreed to your original rate.
-Assessing your insurance policy every 6 to 12 months will refresh potential discounts and coverage options, like collision and comprehensive, which will match the decreasing value of your car.
+That said, you should not pay the same insurance rate every year for a car that has less value than when you agreed to your original rate.
+Assessing your insurance policy every six to 12 months will refresh potential discounts and coverage options, like collision and comprehensive, which will match the decreasing value of your car.